 Academic Unit Reviews

-The Academic Unit reviews process is an integral part of the University's quality assurance system.
+The Academic Unit reviews process is an integral part of the University's Quality Assurance process.
 All Academic Units are subject to review as part of a seven year cycle.
-Oversight of these reviews is the responsibility of the Provost.
+Oversight of these reviews is the responsibility of the Pro Vice-Chancellor (Student Learning).